Deviations and Nuances

 password encrypted < UserPwd -- This is an ASN.1 "selection type." -- }

-field MUST use the encrypted
+The password field MUST use the encrypted alternative of UserPwd.
+The

 encrypted value MUST use the exact algorithm that can be found the pwdEncAlg